-Windows Forms: Create Metro Login Form with SQL Database in C#
+How to Create a Metro Login Form with SQL Database in C#

 The login form is a must-have feature in any software management.
 It helps users protect their data or authorize used functions corresponding to the permissions.
 To practice demo you should create a new windows forms project as the following.

-To play the demo, you should create a new windows forms project.
-Next, right click on your project, then select Manage NuGet Packages -> Search metro framework, dapper -> Install it on your project.
+Next, Right click on your project, then select Manage NuGet Packages -> Search metro framework, dapper -> Install it on your project.

 If you don't see the metro framework in your toolbox, you can view How to download and install metro framework